wizard97/3400_team5electricboogaloo/docs/Lab1page.md

    * Several resistors (kΩ range)
    * Solderless breadboard
 2. We installed the Arduino IDE on our laptops (the program can also be used on the lab computers where it is already installed)
 3. Next, we located the blink sketch and ran it with the board.
-(File > Examples > 1.Basics > Blink)(insert pic of Blink Sample)
+(File > Examples > 1.Basics > Blink)
    * Note: When running blink sketch with board, the LED that flashes is a little green LED next to an L on the board
 4. We then modified the blink sketch to work with an external IDE
    * Here is a picture of how we wired the LED to the Arduino Uno (Make note of the series resistors.
 They are important!!!)